 Thank you for visiting my page for the 2nd edition of my book on enameling - The Art of Fine Enameling, published by Stackpole Books/ Globe Pequot Press and Rowman Littlefield, which is 320 pages long (twice as long as my first edition).
 Consider this a book extension site.

-As an overview, this site provides the book's Preface and Table of Contents, shows a visual index of the included full step-by-step projects and a list of the Learn The Technique mini-projects.
-In addition, information for enameling books is never really done - there is always something more to learn.
-Thus, the TOC includes links to new information or updates that were not able to make it into the book.
-Consider this a book extension site where I keep posting my experimental findings (see the Firing Enamels In a Kiln chapter for an example) and new information that I've gotten from others.
+As an overview, this site provides the book's Preface and Table of Contents, shows a visual index of the included full step-by-step projects and a list of the Learn The Technique (LTT) mini-projects.
+In addition, information for enameling books is never really done; as Jean Vormelker says: the 3Ls - Life Long Learning.
+Thus, the TOC and projects include links to new information or updates that were not able to make it into the book - I keep posting my experimental findings (see the Firing Enamels In a Kiln chapter for an example) and new information that I've gotten from others.
 This page is referenced as the first entry in the Resources section in the book.
 In addition, I have listed any corrections to the book that have been reported.

 Charles Lewton-Brain says...
 "What a superb book you have built.
 Crazy amount of work!
 And as I posted [on Facebook], the most important book on enameling for at least 50 years.
 This is the Oppi Untracht of enameling books.
 A beautiful, thorough, exquisite job of it.
 Thank you for all you have contributed to the culture by doing this."

 The book is currently available at Amazon and Barnes and Noble .
 I have signed copies for sale at $35 ($30 + shipping/handling).
 If you'd like to buy from me, email me (if you don't hear back within 2 days, please call me -845/597/8386- as I didn't see your email) to reserve a copy (I have limited copies); I will respond with my mailing address so you can send a check for the money and include your mailing address.
 Any questions, just call me between 10am and 9:30pmEST.